AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 **Step 2.** `InternshipList.saveToStorage()` calls `Storage.save(List)`, passing the static ArrayList.

 **Step 3.** Inside `Storage.save()`:
-* Check if the parent directory exists.
-If not, create it using `Files.createDirectories()`.
+* Check if the specified parent directory exists.
 * Open a `PrintWriter` to write to the file (overwrites existing content).
 * Write the username header (`"Username (in line below):"`).
 * Retrieve and write the username via `InternshipList.getUsername()`.